delventhalz/secret-santa-js/README.md

 ### Config Properties

-- `count`: The number of recipients each Santa is assigned
+- `count`: The number of recipients each Santa should be assigned
 - `notifyConspirators`: If set to `true`, sends a second email to each Santa with the names of other Santas which share the same assignee
-- `sender`: Info for the person emailing out the lists
+- `sender`: An object with info for the person emailing out the lists
-- `sender.name`: The name of the organizer as will be written in an email
+  * `sender.name`: The name of the organizer as it will be written in emails
-- `sender.email`: The email address of the sender
+  * `sender.email`: The email address of the sender
-- `sender.password`: The password for the email account, commonly a revocable "app password" generated specifically for this script
+  * `sender.password`: The password for the email account, commonly a revocable "app password" generated specifically for this script
-- `sender.host`: The SMTP host, for example: smtp.gmail.com
+  * `sender.host`: The SMTP host, for example: smtp.gmail.com
 - `santas`: An array of `Santa` objects, the givers and recipients of the list
-- `groups` _(optional)_: An array of arrays containing groups of names which must be found in the `santas` array.
-Commonly used for couples, members of a group will be handled specially relative to each other.
-They will generally not be assigned to each other, nor be assigned the same people, and not be assigned _to_ the same people.
+- `groups`: An array of arrays containing groups of names which must be found in the `santas` array.
+Commonly used for couples, members of a group will be handled specially.
+The script will attempt to not assign members of a group to each other, not assign them the same people, and not assign members _to_ the same people.
 - `previousMatches`: This array is used to prevent repeat matches from year to year and is populated automatically.
 DO NOT MODIFY IT.
 You may also want to avoid looking at it if you don't want to spoil the surprise.